John Ryan (publisher): Publishing

 In 2001 Ryan launched GI magazine, Ireland's first gay lifestyle glossy.
-The magazine, which struggled to find advertisers and was closed in 2003, was notable for a billboard campaign depicting two footballers wearing opposing GAA colours French kissing one another.
+The magazine, which struggled to find advertisers and was closed in 2003, was notable for a billboard campaign depicting two footballers wearing opposing GAA colours and French kissing one another.
 Ryan's publishing company also owned the publishing venture Stars on Sunday which folded following failure to meet projected circulation figures.
 He then set up the New York Dog magazine, which he promoted on The Late Late Show, and a New York City-based website, blogorrah.com, which was described by the Irish Independent as "a sort of Phoenix without portfolio".
 The site was edited by Derek O'Connor but stopped filing new posts in July 2007.

 This is Nightlive

 Ryan returned to Ireland in 2008 to pitch his idea for a new television show to RTÉ.
 The show, This is Nightlive, launched in January 2009.
 It was satirical in nature and parodied a typical newsroom fronted by the fictional anchorman Johnny Hansom.
 Hansom (played by Ryan) and his team who present a Lifestyle News show on which they claim that "they are the news".
 Ryan modelled his show on The Colbert Report, a show with a cult following on American cable television.